edwelker/website/content/posts/high-performance-css-code-design.md

 ### Less useful for sites with

 - A few pages or just one page
-- Varying design (possibly “portfolio” or design sites)
+- Varying design (possibly "portfolio” or design sites)
 - Few performance concerns

 So how do we get started?
 We go hunting for bad code smells.
-In Chapter 3 of [*Refactoring: Improving the Design of Existing Code*](http://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672), [Martin Fowler](http://martinfowler.com/) and [Kent Beck](http://twitter.com/kentbeck) coin the phrase “code smell,” meaning “structures in the code that suggest the possibility of refactoring.”
+In Chapter 3 of [*Refactoring: Improving the Design of Existing Code*](http://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672), [Martin Fowler](http://martinfowler.com/) and [Kent Beck](http://twitter.com/kentbeck) coin the phrase "code smell,” meaning "structures in the code that suggest the possibility of refactoring.”
 Simply put, we go looking for chunks of code that our intuition tells us could be cleaned.
-In the chapter heading, Grandma Beck is quoted (then talking about child-rearing), “If it stinks, change it.”
+In the chapter heading, Grandma Beck is quoted (then talking about child-rearing), "If it stinks, change it.”
 We’ll take a more formal approach to finding these code smells, going from easy to difficult.
 First, we’ll sniff around the CSS selectors, and then move onto the CSS properties.
 Finally we’ll look for visual design patterns that can direct the structure of our CSS.

 Selectors
 ---------